MyCode32/mycode/README.md

 Mycode need compatible WiFi Adapter.

+To do wireless Penetration Testing a card must be able to go into Monitor Mode and do Packet Injections, most cards cant do this.
+One thing to keep in mind is occasionally although rare manufactures can change the chipset in an adapter.
+This happens when a new updated version of the adapter is introduced.
+Although it doesn’t happen often it has happened in the past with popular dongles.

 Read the [Kali Linux WiFi Adapter](https://hackersgrid.com/2020/02/wifi-adapter-for-kali-linux.html)

 ## Note
 * MyCode3 **DOES NOT WORK** on Linux Subsystem For Windows 10, because the subsystem doesn't allow access to network interfaces.
 Any Issue regarding the same would be **Closed Immediately**

+## Contribution

+Fikhri : DDMA10
+Polytechnic Brunei